DarkoGNU/DarkoGNU.github.io/_posts/2022-05-11-doxygen_tutorial_cpp.md

 This metapackage should contain everything you need.
 In case it doesn't, look at the source package [texlive-base](https://packages.debian.org/source/sid/texlive-base) and install additional components selectively.
-If you don't mind downloading and installing gigabytes of TeX packages, ou can also choose to install [texlive-full](https://packages.debian.org/sid/texlive-full).
+If you don't mind downloading and installing gigabytes of TeX packages, you can also choose to install [texlive-full](https://packages.debian.org/sid/texlive-full).

 ###### Graphviz (optional)